stamat/poops/README.md

 - `data` (optional) - is an array of JSON or YAML data files, that once loaded will be available to all templates in the markup directory.
 If you provide a path to a file for instance `links.json` with a `facebook` property, you can then use this data in your templates `{{ links.facebook }}`.
 The base name of the file will be used as the variable name, with spaces, dashes and dots replaced with underscores.
 So `the awesome-links.json` will be available as `{{ the_awesome_links.facebook }}` in your templates.
 The root directory of the data files is `in` directory.
 So if you have a `data` directory in your `in` directory, you can specify the data files like this `data: ["data/links.json"]`.
 The same goes for the YAML files.
 - `includePaths` - an array of paths to directories that will be added to the template engine's include paths.
 Useful if you want to separate template partials and layouts.
 For instance, if you have a `_includes` directory with a `header.njk` (or `header.liquid`) partial that you want to include in your markup, you can add it to the include paths and then include the templates like this `{% include "header.njk" %}`, without specifying the full path to the partial.
 - `baseURL` (optional) - a base URL prefix to use instead of relative path prefixes.
 When set, `{{ relativePathPrefix }}` will always resolve to this value (with a trailing slash ensured) instead of being computed relative to each page's depth.
 Useful when deploying under a subdirectory (e.g. `"/blog"` for `domain.com/blog/`).
 When not set, relative prefixes (`./`, `../`, etc.) are used, which work for any deployment location including subdirectories and `file://` URLs.
+- `dateFormat` (optional) - the default [dayjs](https://day.js.org/) format the [`date` filter](#custom-filters) uses when called without an argument.
+With neither set, `date` returns the value untouched rather than guessing a format
+- `autoescape` (optional) - **Nunjucks only.** Escape template output by default, so `{{ value }}` cannot inject HTML and anything meant as markup needs `| safe`.
+Defaults to `false`, since a static site mostly renders content you wrote.
+Turn it on when templates interpolate anything you did not.
+The Liquid engine ignores it — liquidjs does not escape by default and Poops does not make it
+- `collections` (optional) - the collections to build, if you would rather declare them here than in front matter.
+See [Collections & Pagination](#collections--pagination)

 > [!TIP]
 > If, for instance, you are building a simple static onepager for your library, and want to pass a version variable from your `package.json`, Poops automatically reads your `package.json` if it exists in your working directory and sets the global variable `package` to the parsed JSON.
 So you can use it in your markup files, for example like this: `{{ package.version }}`.